mohsinpotrick/Task_05_Descriptive_Stats/README.md

 - Python script for basic statistical analysis
 -  LLMPromptEvaluation.md for prompts and its answers with evaluation sections.
+-  LLMPromptEvaluation_Perplexity_Claude.md for prompts from Claude and Perplexity, and its answers with evaluation sections.

 ## Key Analyses